 Technology Waves Start as Solutions in Search of a Problem

 Leaders navigating the early stages of the AI wave face a dilemma.
 If they launch the wrong AI solutions, they will see a backlash among employees and customers.
 If they wait too long to find the right solution, they will miss an opportunity to boost growth or productivity.
+The best AI solutions will be based on continuous fine-tuning and upgrading of algorithms.

 Matching the most reliable AI algorithms with real business problems is actually very hard.
 Getting the right data is the first obstacle.
 Defining the business problem in a way that an algorithm can address it is the next challenge.
 Finally, many firms don’t have baseline data on human performance, making it difficult to prove AI benefits.
 It’s definitely a marathon and not a sprint.